Pakol: Kausia and refutation of Macedonian link

-Some authors compared this typical headgear to the kausia worn by the ancient Macedonians.
+Some authors compared this typical headgear to the Kausia worn by the ancient Macedonians.
 It then proved tempting for some writers to link the pakol to the Indian campaigns of Alexander the Great in the late fourth century BC.
 The pakol was also connected to the Greco-Bactrian and Indo-Greek kingdoms of the ensuing centuries.
-However, the pakol has no historical links with the kausia.
-According to another erroneous belief of the place of its direct origins, the pakol has a very recent history in Nuristan Province, where it is widely worn nowadays, going back no older than the late nineteenth century, but the same headgear is also relatively young in neighbouring Chitral District.
+However, the pakol guard no links with the Kausia.
+The pakol has a very recent history in Nuristan, where it is widely worn nowadays, going back no older than the late nineteenth century, but the same headgear is also relatively young in neighbouring Chitral.

-The direct origins of the pakol are placed in the extreme north of modern Pakistan, in present-day Gilgit-Baltistan, and belong to a wider horizon of similarly shaped headgear worn in the Chinese/Turkestani/Indian borderlands.
+The direct origins of the pakol are placed in the extreme north of modern Pakistan, in present day Gilgit-Baltistan, and belong to a wider horizon of similarly shaped headgear worn in the Chinese/Turkestani/Indian borderlands.
 The simple cap with rolled-rim was worn all over the area, from where it spread further west, towards the Chitral area where it was widely worn by the late 1920s.
-Apparently at some time the people of Chitral and adjoining regions started to include an extra round piece of material to form a flat crown.
-This modern twist is not a feature that Alexander's soldiers could have picked up in the late fourth century BC.
+Apparently at some time the people of Chitral and adjoining regions started to include an extraround piece of material to form a flat crown.
+This modern twist is not a feature that Alexander’s soldiers could have picked up in the late fourth century BC.

 Origin, discovery and documentation in Gilgit and Chitral

-The modern variant of pakol originated from Chitral.
-The hat is also known as khapol, derived from the word kapaal which means head in Khowar language.
+The modern variant of Pakol originated from Chitral.
+The hat is also known as Khapol, derived from the word Kapaal which means head in Khowar.
 The main source of production is Chitral in Pakistan.
-The Pakol is mentioned in Donatus O'Briens' 1895 book on The language of Chitral, where describing the ethnic dress of the Kho people he states that:
+The pakol is mentioned in Donatus O'Brien's 1895 book on The Language of Chitral, which, in describing the ethnic dress of the Kho people, states:

-"The dress worn by most men consist of a homespun cap black, brown or grey made in the shape of a bag and rolled up until it fits the skull."
+The dress worn by most men consist of a homespun cap black, brown or grey made in the shape of a bag and rolled up until it fits the skull.

-Later in 1896 George Scott Robertson described a "Chitrali Cap".
+Later in 1896, George Scott Robertson described a "Chitrali Cap".